keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-1.md

 ### Functors are universal

-You might be thinking that lists and arrays in the wild already have a `map` operation available. `Promise`s in JavaScript also have their own `map` operation named [`then`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise#chained_promises).
+You might be thinking that lists and arrays in the wild already have a `map` operation available. `Promise`s in JavaScript also have their own `map` operation named [`then`][].
 You've been using functors for a while and never realized!

 Functors as a formal abstraction API, such as in the Scala `Functor` typeclass, find their strongest use in cases where the concrete type of the context is unimportant.
 However, you might observe that the _shape_ of functors appears in many places without being _called_ a functor.
 Using `map` on a list conceptually performs the same operation as on both arrays and `Promise`s.
 Other structures defining `map` operations may be functors because _functors arise from settings where stuff exists under some circumstances_.

 #### Composition of functional effects

 That so many functors appear in the wild is no coincidence.
-Functors even have a [formal definition](https://en.m.wikipedia.org/wiki/Functor) within the higher math of [category theory](https://en.m.wikipedia.org/wiki/Category_theory).
+Functors even have a [formal definition][] within the higher math of [category theory][].
 This definition can be applied to any structures that have the shape of a functor to assert that they behave as functors.

 In order to be a functor, a context defining a `map` function must satisfy two laws: